MDecker-MobileComputing/Android_ButtonEventHandlerMoeglichkeiten/README.md

 <br>

-Identifiers (names for classes, variables and methods) and UI texts are in German only.
+Identifiers (names for classes, variables and methods), UI texts and Comments (JavaDoc) are in German only.

 <br>